Collections | History | Vision and Mission

 This beautiful place along the Columbia River has provided a home for successive peoples and generations.
 Their intriguing stories and struggles are told through a collection of artifacts, including art, decorative arts, costumes, photographs, tools, agricultural and sporting equipment, and archival documents.

 From precious Native American material to the first windsurfing board, the diverse holdings of the museum mirror the area’s diverse people and their interests.
-The vintage photograph collection of over 20,000 items is a strong part of the collection which can be enjoyed by all online at historichoodriver.com
+The historic photograph collection of over 20,000 items is a strong part of the collection, many of which can be enjoyed by all online at historichoodriver.com

 Our Vision and Mission

 The History Museum is a vibrant center for engaging all people in a better understanding of the community’s heritage that preserves the past, relates it to the present and shapes our future.